zet4/efl-build/readme.md

 ## How the hell do I use this

 For now?
 You don't, this will upload it's output to [github releases](https://github.com/zet4/efl-build/releases/latest) which is then consumed by upstream projects like fyne-io/bootstrap.
+Also it's worth keeping in mind that this project is still using Win-Builds style layout and will probably only work properly in environments like msys2.